BrainImaging/brics-docs/docs/index.md

 > **Note**: the BrICS project is currently stored in a private repository.
 Contact one of the members of the Shim Lab if you are interested in becoming a developer.
 A licensing agreement and inter-institutional research agreement may be necessary for researchers outside of Emory University.

 ## Building this Guide
 This guide is built using [Read the Docs](https://readthedocs.org).
-The Markdown and configuration files for this guide are hosted in a separate GitHub repository at https://github.com/sgurbani/brics-docs.
+The Markdown and configuration files for this guide are hosted in the [brics-docs GitHub repository](https://github.com/sgurbani/brics-docs).

 ## Chapters
 This guide consists of several chapters, each of which can be accessed from the site's navigation menu.

  - **Administration** - how to set up projects, users, and settings for BrICS
- - **Interface Overview** - information on the main BrICS interface
+ - **Viewer** - information on the main BrICS interface
- - **Importing Data** - how to import data from MIDAS and upload DICOM files
+ - **Data Import** - how to import data from MIDAS and upload DICOM files
  - **Contouring** - how to make, view, and export contours
  - **Algorithms** - an overview of the additional algorithm modules available in BrICS